idslme/IDSL_MINT/README.md

 [![PyTorch](https://img.shields.io/badge/PyTorch-EE4C2C?style=for-the-badge&logo=pytorch&logoColor=white)](https://github.com/pytorch)
 <!-- badges: end -->

 **IDSL_MINT: Mass spectra INTerpretation** by the [**Integrated Data Science Laboratory for Metabolomics and Exposomics (IDSL.ME)**](https://www.idsl.me) is a transformative mass spectrometry data processing framework.
-This innovative approach for mass spectrometry data processing has been constructed upon the transformer models delineated in the seminal paper, [*'Attention is all you need'*](https://arxiv.org/abs/1706.03762). **IDSL_MINT** has been meticulously engineered to predict molecular fingerprints and structures from MS/MS spectra in addition to forecasting MS/MS spectra from canonical SMILES.
+This innovative approach for mass spectrometry data processing has been constructed upon the transformer models delineated in the seminal paper, [*'Attention is all you need'*](https://arxiv.org/abs/1706.03762). **IDSL_MINT** has been meticulously engineered to predict molecular fingerprint descriptors and structures from MS/MS spectra in addition to forecasting MS/MS spectra from canonical SMILES.
 A key distinguishing feature of **IDSL_MINT** is its compatibility with any reference MS/MS data in ***.msp*** format to tailor **IDSL_MINT** models for various applications.

 ## Table of Contents